SharpNub/amplify-cli-action/README.md

   }
   ```

-  The first 3 policy statement blocks contain neccessary IAM permissions for Amplify CloudFormation deployments to work, while the last one contains permissions corresponding to AWS resources that are commonly used in Amplify (as an example): `auth`, `api`, `hosting`, `storage`, `function`.
-You will most likely **NEED TO ADD** more permissions corresponding to other resources used in your project.
-You may further constraint it down to specific service actions, but this can be a bit annoying as it is not clear and obvious what permissions(wasn't able to find cloudformation docs that list permissions needed to create/update/remove resources for given service) you will need for a given amplify category resource, most likely you will find yourself iteratively deploying while tweaking IAM permissions until deployment succeeds.
+  The first 3 policy statement blocks contain neccessary IAM permissions for Amplify CloudFormation deployments to work.

+  The last policy statement contains permissions corresponding to AWS resources that are commonly used in Amplify (as an example): `auth`, `api`, `hosting`, `storage`, `function`.

+  You will **NEED TO ADD** more permissions corresponding to the resources your amplify application uses.

+  You may further constraint it down to specific service actions.
+You will find this will require you to iteratively deploy while tweaking IAM permissions until deployment succeeds.
+This is normal - if it was easy, your IAM policy is probably not very secure.

 5. In the previous page group creation dropdown, find a newly created policy in the list, add a name (`AmplifyDeploy`) and click on Create Group.
 6. Select a newly created group for this new user, click through the other steps and finish creating a new user.